Updated: 2012-02-16 07:10 EST

 For the modern student, plagiarism isn't all it used to be.
 In fact, many don't see it as an issue in the least.
 According to the New York Times, technology has fostered a laissez-faire attitude towards the practice.
 Many students plagiarize -- and many don't think they're doing anything wrong.
 More Students Misunderstand The Fundamentals Of Plagiarism

 Working together is not permitted except in assignments specifically labelled by the instructor as group assignments.
-Cutting-and-pasting from someone else is not solving a problem.
-Do your own thinking and write your own answers.
-No cutting-and-pasting.
+Share your ideas, never your answers.

 Even where using another person's material is permitted (from other students, books, the Internet, or even from the blackboard or posted course notes), copying material from other sources and submitting it without proper credit to the author is an academic offence called plagiarism.
 You must credit the source of material that you did not write yourself, no matter from where it comes!